-Lease auditors, lease administrators, tenants or any persons or entities interested in learning more about lease auditing and lease audit concepts.
-QLoop aims to provide insightful information beneficial to aspiring, novice or experienced lease auditors.
-Increasingly, lease administrators whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
-QLoop’s lease audit tools, resources and training are premises-centric and, as such, presents most concepts from the tenant’s perspective.
+Increasingly, lease administrators, whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
+QLoop’s lease audit tools, resources, and training are premises-centric and, as such, present most concepts from the tenant’s perspective.

 There is GAAS for financial statement audits, what are the standards for lease audits?

 Who should perform a lease audit?

 Experience is a key factor in lease auditing.
-However, certified public accountants (CPA) and other accounting, property management or legal professionals, with the requisite mix of good accounting and auditing skills, a sound knowledge of leases, and contracts in general, and a strong understanding of property operations should be selected as a lease auditor.
-The use of an inexperienced lease auditor could negatively impact landlord-tenant relationship, and cost the parties more through opportunity costs and wasted resources.
+Certified public accountants (CPAs) and other accounting, property management, and legal professionals with good accounting and auditing skills, a sound knowledge of leases and contracts in general, and a strong understanding of property operations can be selected as a lease auditor.
+The use of an inexperienced lease auditor can negatively impact the landlord-tenant relationship and cost them more through opportunity costs and wasted resources.

 Why is QLoop's focus on the premises (leased space) and not on the property owned by the landlord?

-A lease agreement exists because of a tenant’s need for the leased space in a property.
-The terms of the lease agreement focus on how all costs which may be for the property are applicable to the specific tenant’s premises.
+A lease exists because of a tenant’s need for the leased space in a property.
+The terms of the lease focus on how all potential property costs are applicable to the specific tenant’s premises.
 Most commercial real estate bodies (including those which cater exclusively to tenants) are landlord-centric organizations in that they focus on providing the landlord’s standard property information and metrics for use by the tenant.
-Given that ten (10) tenants in one property could have 10 different lease terms and conditions, QLoop focuses on using the property information to provide premises information and premises metrics based on the specific tenant’s lease.
+Given that 10 tenants in a single property could have 10 different lease terms and conditions, QLoop focuses on using the property information to provide premises information and premises metrics based on the specific tenant’s lease.